 As summer comes to a close, I thought I’d share with you the last gardening tidbits from my summer in New York.
-They might seem a little random, but they’re interesting nonetheless!
+They might seem a little disjointed from one another, but I hope you find them interesting nonetheless!
+(To read about the other gardens I visited, click here, here, here, and here!)

 1. Guy Wolff Pottery